Blaz1kennBG/texture-packer-unpacker/README.md

 # Texture Channel Processor

-A professional-grade tool for packing and unpacking texture channels in game development workflows.
+A tool for packing and unpacking texture channels in game development workflows.
 This application allows you to combine multiple grayscale textures into a single RGBA texture and vice versa.

 ## Features